akmur/starterWebpack/README.md

     npm install
     ```

-3. This build kit assumes that you have a website running on localhost or similar.
-In package.json replace the "proxy" variable with whatever you are using (for example, localhost:3000 or site.dev or whatever you need).

-4. Now you have at your disposal two main npm commands:
+3. Now you have at your disposal two main npm commands:

     ```bash
     npm run dev